spkvfx/creative_coding-work/120-work/hw-10/readme.md

 ## Steps Taken
 1. Looked up how to do diffusion-reaction in photoshop and researched the image kernels required
 2. Worked out how best to organize things.
-I settled on making each pixel a "reactor element" and processed them individually
+I settled on making each pixel a "reactor element" object and processed them individually
-3. Got really frikkin confused over a misplaced backet
+3. Got really confused over a misplaced backet
 4. Adjusted the kernels for aesthetic improvement
 5. Ran through a number of trials